dauncy/pot-n-plot/README.md

 **Pot-n-Plot**

 Pot-n-plot is a pure Ruby on Rails web app for virtual gardening.
 Data for over 400 species of plants was collected from the  trefle.io API and stored in the database using postgresql.

+Checkout the live site at [pot-n-plot](https://pot-n-plot.herokuapp.com/)

 What can a user do?
 - Login or signup and visit his/her profilfe page, add/remove friends, & see his/her gardens.